 Below is a picture of it in progress, with rough logs holding up the wooden forms for the concrete.
 They will be removed soon and windows will be installed.

 As of August, they need about $13,000 to finish the inside of the rooms so that the girls can move in.

 Other Building Needs

-While the lower level of the girls dormitory will be completed, another $25,000 is needed to finish the rest of the building.
+While the lower level of the girls dormitory will be completed, another $30,000 is needed to finish the rest of the building.
 The ultimate plan is for the administrator offices and living quarters to be on the upper level, so the girls have responsible adults living in the same building.
 This is important for security for the girls in the long term.
-They also would like to have some rooms for international visitors to stay in.
+They also would like to have a room for international visitors to stay in.